AdaCore/gnatstudio/docs/tutorial/projects.rst

 Back in the project view, on the *Sdc* project, select the contextual menu `Project->Dependencies`, then on the `Add From File`, then open the *tutorial* directory and click on the `projects` subdirectory.
-Select the file `prj1.gpr`.
+Select the file `prj1.gpr`, click on `OK`.
 Click on `Apply` to validate the change.

-You can see the new dependency added in the project view, as a tree of projects.
-In particular, project dependencies are duplicated: if you open the `prj1` icon by clicking on the triangle, and then similarly open the `prj2` icon, you will notice that the project `prj4` is displayed
-twice: once as a dependency of `prj2`, and once as a dependency of `prj1`.
+You can see the new dependency added in the project view, as a list (or tree, if 'Show flat view' is enabled in local configuration menu) of projects.
+In particular, project dependencies are duplicated when tree view is used: if you open the `prj1` icon by clicking on the triangle, and then similarly open the `prj2` icon, you will notice that the project `prj4` is displayed twice: once as a dependency of `prj2`, and once as a dependency of `prj1`.

 GPS can also display the graph of dependencies between projects: on *Sdc* project, use the contextual menu `Show projects imported by Sdc`: this will open a project hierarchy browser.

-On the `Sdc.gpr` project, select the contextual menu `Show projects imported by Sdc recursively`.
+On the *Sdc* project, select the contextual menu `Show projects imported by Sdc recursively`.

 In the browser, you can move the project items, and select them to highlight